brettlangdon/flume-hornetq/README.md

 flume-hornetq
 =============

-HornetQ Sink plugin for Flume.
+This project is simply a Flume Sink plugin to send events to a HornetQ queue.

+Currently a work in progress.